Investing in our Freight System to Grow the American Economy

-The GROW AMERICA Act provides $10 billion over four years for targeted investments in the nation’s transportation system that will improve the movement of freight.
-This $10 billion will be limited to transportation projects that clearly contribute to improving freight transportation.
+The GROW AMERICA Act provides $18 billion over six years for targeted investments in the nation’s transportation system that will improve the movement of freight.
+This $18 billion will be limited to transportation projects that clearly contribute to improving freight transportation.

 - Despite its importance to the economy, freight investments are disadvantaged in the current transportation planning process.
 These projects face competition from non-freight projects for public funds and community support, a lack of coordination among various government entities and private sector stakeholders, and limited availability of public funds to address the key freight chokepoints where those actors individually have less of an incentive to invest.

 The GROW AMERICA Act will give shippers, transportation providers, and freight workers a real seat at the table for making investment decisions.
 The $18 billion grant program will be awarded for projects identified by states, communities, and ports working in collaboration with shippers, truckers, maritime providers, railroads, and other transportation stakeholders to identify infrastructure projects that serve a public and immediate need to improve the safe and efficient movement of freight.

 The GROW AMERICA Act will better align planning among the Federal government, states, ports, and local communities to improve decision-making.
 The GROW AMERICA Act incentivizes States to collaborate and establish long term freight strategic plans that will help inform a National Freight Strategic Plan by the U.S. Department of Transportation that will serve as the basis for how the Department can best support the needs of shippers, consumers, ports, communities, states, and transportation providers.